-Timesheets run from Monday to Sunday.
-Please submit your timesheet to us by Monday 3pm in order to be paid next week Tuesday.
+If you need to submit a timesheet, please do this by Monday 3pm in order to be paid the same Friday.
 Deadlines may change around Bank Holidays.

 It is your responsibility to ensure your timesheet is legible, completed correctly and has been authorised and signed by your manager- payment may be delayed if this is not the case.
-An administration charge of £5 per timesheet will be made for each incorrectly filled timesheet.
+An administration charge of £5 per timesheet will be made for each incorrectly filled timesheet both paper form or via the App.